Deduplicate Across Salesforce Leads and Contacts

 This setting is intended to protect against the accidental merging of non-duplicate records if the filter in Step 1 is too broad.

-If the Result column of the CSV report displays this error:
+If the Message column of the CSV report displays this text:

-Cannot determine master record because multiple records (#) satisfy the master selection rules.
-In ‘Master Selection’, change/add/reorder the rules such that only one record satisfies them (if cannot determine master based on field values, use ‘ID is lowest’ as the last rule).
+Change rules in Step 4 'Master Selection'.
+Failed to pick master record because multiple records (X) meet the selection criteria.
+In 'Master Selection', change, add, or reorder the rules such that only one record matches (if cannot determine master based on field values, use 'Record ID is lowest' as the last rule).

-This error means that based on the master rules you set, Insycle could not figure out which would be the master.
+This means that based on all the rules, Insycle could not figure out which record in the duplicate group would be the master.
+None of the records meet more of the rules than others.

 Non-duplicate records are being merged together